dampdigits/whisp-media-processor/README.md

-# Hexafalls 2K25 🎬
+# Whisp Media Processor 🎬

 A modern, scalable video processing pipeline built with Flask that downloads, processes, transcribes, and uploads video chunks from Cloudflare R2 storage.
 Designed for real-time video conference recording processing with AI-powered transcription.

 ## 🚀 Overview

-Hexafalls 2K25 is a production-ready Flask web service that processes video and audio chunks into professional-quality media files with embedded transcriptions.
+Whisp Media Processor is a production-ready Flask web service that processes video and audio chunks into professional-quality media files with embedded transcriptions.
 The system features a RESTful API for seamless integration with video conferencing platforms and real-time processing capabilities.

 ### Key Features